safabio/spinal_cord_paper/README.md

 -   ***miloR_Gg_ctrl_lumb_cltr_poly_int_array.sh***: Runs miloR to calculate differential abundance.

-## Sister Pair DE analysis

-This script runs DE analysis of closest neuronal clusters between ctrl & lumb, as well as ctrl & poly.
-Not only strict sister pairs, but also the next closest cluster from the other sample was considered.

--   ***Sister_pair_DE_analysis_render.sh***: Loads the ctrl, lumbar and poly int data sets, transfers the cluster labels to the ctrl_lumb_int and ctrl_poly_int respectively.
-Then on the integrated data, DE between the sister pairs (or adjacent clusters) as by the spearman cor heatmaps ordering.

 ## Ctrl vs Poly

 - ***Sister_pair_DE_dotplot.Rmd***: Select the DE genes between the closest control and poly neuron clusters and plot the top 50 of each in a dotplot.
 The script also runs DE for the ctrl cl_11 and cl_16 to identify their specific markers.